fabytm/Outage-Detector/README.md

 Additionally, it will also ask you if you want to set up scheduling for this module.
 Choosing to do so is recommended for inexperienced users (this will create 2 cron jobs, one running at boot time and one every 5 minutes, to check in on internet status and record timestamp if either the internet connection drops or a power outage happens).

+## How to setup IFTTT

+Install the IFTTT app and either create an account or sign in to an existing account and create a new applet.

+Next, select the plus button beside the word This and choose the Webhooks service.
+Select Recieve a web request and click Connect.
+Choose an event name—you will need to remember this for later.

+Select the plus button beside the word That and choose any action that you like.
+Clear everything from the message text box and choose Value1 from the Insert Ingredients menu.
+Enter any necessary information and press finish.

+Select the Webhooks icon in the top left of the screen and press the Documentation button.
+This will give you a key which you will need for initialization.

+Finally, complete the outage_detector initialization process by running the command above.